Social Work & Care Management Services for Adults

 Inpatient Psychiatric Treatment

-Our inpatient psychiatry unit allows adults to voluntarily sign themselves in for treatment.
+Our inpatient psychiatry unit at Tisch Hospital allows adults to voluntarily sign themselves in for treatment.
 Social workers are paired with physicians to provide highly focused, personalized, and collaborative care for people seeking psychiatric treatment.

 Our concern for your wellbeing continues even after you return home.
-We continue to follow up with you for one month after discharge to make sure you are getting the outpatient care that you need to safely resume your regular activities.
+We follow up with you for one month after discharge to make certain you are getting the outpatient care that you need to safely resume your regular activities.

-For adults who need extra support after they leave the hospital, care management has a Care Transitions team that helps oversee the move back home, to a skilled nursing facility, or to assisted living.
-Adults seen by the Care Transitions team include those dealing with medically and surgically complex conditions, such as chronic obstructive pulmonary disease, or advanced illnesses, such as kidney or heart failure.
+For adults who need extra support after they leave the hospital, our Care Transitions team helps oversee the move back home or to a skilled nursing or assisted living facility.
+Adults seen by the Care Transitions team include those dealing with medically and surgically complex conditions such as chronic obstructive pulmonary disease, or advanced illnesses such as kidney failure or heart failure.

 We teach you how to make healthy choices for your overall health.
 This may include information about tobacco cessation, stress management, and exercise.
 We can also direct you to resources to help with issues related to addiction and depression.
 Our goal is to help you transition safely to your next care environment and teach you the skills you need to maintain and improve your health.

 To learn more about Care Transitions, ask your healthcare team for more information.
-To request a visit from a social worker at Tisch Hospital, call 212-263-5018 or ask your nurse to contact us on your behalf.
+To request a visit from a social worker at Tisch Hospital or Kimmel Pavilion, call 212-263-5018 or ask your nurse to contact us on your behalf.
 Referrals to care management are generally made by your social worker.

-Social Work and Care Management at Hospital for Joint Diseases
+Social Work and Care Management at NYU Langone Orthopedic Hospital

-We have several care management and social work programs to support patients coming to NYU Langone’s Hospital for Joint Diseases for surgery.
+We offer several care management and social work programs to support patients coming to NYU Langone Orthopedic Hospital for surgery.

 Guided Patient Services Program